 Artist Margaretann Bennett in her Glasgow studio, working on a large abstract canvas.
 Black and white photograph

-VIEW MY CV HERE
+VIEW CV HERE

 AWARDS